4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Introduction

 \section{Introduction}

-Autonomous driving technology, which aims to provide safe, convenient and comfortable transportation experiences, is going through rapid development.
-To realize high-level autonomous driving, the capabilities of environment perception, localization, and mapping are crucial.
-Therefore, the sensors on autonomous vehicles, such as cameras, LiDARs, and radars, as well as their algorithms, are attracting increasing research interest.
+Autonomous driving technology, which aspires to provide safe, convenient, and comfortable transportation experiences, is advancing at a remarkable pace.
+To realize high-level autonomous driving, the capabilities of environment perception and localization are indispensable.
+Consequently, the sensors deployed on autonomous vehicles, such as cameras, LiDARs, and radars, along with their application algorithms, are garnering increasing research interest.

-Among the various sensors, mmWave radars, benefiting from their recognized advantages of small-size, low-cost, all-weather operation, velocity-measuring ability, and high range resolution, etc., \cite{jiang4DHighResolutionImagery2023} have always been widely used for autonomous driving.
-However, traditional mmWave radars, also known as 3D mmWave radars, exhibit weak performance in measuring the elevation of targets, and their data typically only includes range, azimuth, and velocity information.
-Additionally, 3D mmWave radars suffer from clutter, noise, and low resolution, particularly in the angular dimension, which further limits their applicability to complex perception tasks.
+Among the various sensors, mmWave radars, with their acknowledged advantages of compact size, cost-effectiveness, all-weather adaptation, velocity-measuring capability, and long detection range, etc.\cite{jiang4DHighResolutionImagery2023}, have always been extensively employed in autonomous driving.
+However, conventional mmWave radars, often referred to as 3D mmWave radars, demonstrate limited efficacy in measuring the elevation of targets, and their data typically encompassing only range, azimuth, and Doppler velocity information.
+Additionally, 3D mmWave radars suffer from clutter, noise, and low resolution, particularly in the angular dimension.
+These limitations further constrain their suitability for intricate perception tasks.

-The recent advancement of multiple-input multiple-output (MIMO) antenna technology has improved elevation resolution, leading to the emergence of 4D mmWave radar.
-As the name suggests, 4D mmWave radar can measure four types of target information: range, azimuth, elevation, and velocity.